- Supplements Facts

 More recent research has reinforced the benefits of SelenoExcell® on prostate health.

-For example, just recently researchers at Penn State performed a head-to-head test of SelenoExcell® versus selenomethionine.
+For example, researchers at Penn State performed a head-to-head test of SelenoExcell® versus selenomethionine.
 In this study, SelenoExcell® was found to protect the prostate from oxidative stress caused by free radicals - while selenomethionine had no impact.

 Where in the Body is the Largest Concentration of Zinc?